GIXLabs/rccars/README.md

 1. If it fails to pair, try power cycling the car and the remote.

+# Make your Chassis
+1. Design and build the body of the RC car, you are welcome to use the materials provided in the Prototyping Labs from cardboard to wood.
+Make sure it holds everything!
+If you do decide to use the MDF, birch, or acrylic make sure you have done your [first laser cut tutorial](https://gixlabs.github.io/how_to/first_lasercut.html) before using any of the laser cutters.

+1. Attach the gear motors to the body of the RC car that you have designed/built and assemble the tires.
+Depending on how you attach the motors, you may have to change some wires to get it to move forward (instructions below).

 # Debugging Motors
 If you have been able to connect to your RC car, but it is going the wrong direction, you may need to swap the motor wires.
 - If your car is going backward when it should be going forward - Swap the red and black wires on both motors.
 - If your car is going left when it should be going right or right when it should be going left - Swap which side of the motor driver your motors are wired to.
-- For other problems, ask a member of the Prototyping Labs staff.
+- For other problems, ask a member of the Prototyping Lab staff.

 ### Congratulations you are now connected to the RC car!
 Happy racing! 🏁🏎